Lightning-AI/LitLogger/README.md

 </div>

 # Why LitLogger?
-Tracking everything you try when building AI is hard.
-As you iterate on models, agents, data, or prompts, it quickly becomes unclear what changed or why results improved or regressed.
-LitLogger is a ***lightweight, minimal*** experiment logger that tracks every run, including inputs, metrics, prompts, and model outputs, so teams can see what changed, compare results, and understand outcomes without re-running everything from scratch.
+When building AI, you change many things at once: code, data, prompts, models.
+After a few runs, it becomes unclear what actually caused results to improve or regress.
+LitLogger records every run as it happens.
+It logs inputs, metrics, prompts, model outputs, and files, without requiring a framework, config files, or a workflow change.
+You can compare and share runs later instead of rerunning everything from scratch.

-LitLogger is free for developers and built into [Lightning AI](https://lightning.ai/), the AI platform trusted by enterprises and 380k+ devs.
-It runs in the cloud or on-prem, and gives teams a stable, auditable record of their experiment history.
+LitLogger runs locally (coming soon), in the cloud, or on-prem.
+It is free for developers and integrates with [Lightning AI](https://lightning.ai/), but works without logging in.

 <img width="3024" height="1716" alt="image" src="https://github.com/user-attachments/assets/27f9d8f1-2a13-4080-a64f-374d957712fa" />